-We have been cruising lots of idyllic lakes, in order to find the best boat trips in Austria.
+We have been cruising lots of idyllic lakes to find the best boat trips in Austria.
 Our expectations were exceeded as there is no shortage of unique and delightful trips.

-We have been cruising the lakes in order to find the best boat trips in Austria.
-Passenger boats have been criss-crossing Austrian lakes for centuries.
-In the beginning to serve the communities on the lake shores, but since the 18th century also on tourist cruises.
-Some of the lakes still have historic cruises with steam driving boats, making the cruise an special experience.
+We have been cruising the lakes to find the best boat trips in Austria.
+Passenger boats have been crisscrossing Austrian lakes for centuries.
+Initially, the boats served the communities on the lake shores, but since the 18th century, it has also been on tourist cruises.
+Some lakes still have historic cruises with steam-driving boats, making the cruise a unique experience.
 Check out what we discovered on the waterways of Austria.

 < Click on the images to enlarge >

 Located in the Alps, the lake is a popular retreat for Austrian families during the summer months.
 Lake Millstatt is 12 km long and narrow, 600 metres above see-level.
 Hence, the good-sized lake is perfect for exploring the region by water.
 Millstätter See Schifffahrt, the local boat company, visits eight ports around the lake, and you can choose from three cruises.
 You can combine various activities with a boat trip or relax onboard, taking in the scenery.
 Hike in the mountains on the eastern side of the lake, bike around the lake and make excursions by rowboat on the lake.